 - Olive oil: it's an oil-based sauce, so buy the best extra virgin olive oil you can afford.

-- Spicy peppers: I like dishes that are not overly spicy, especially sauces such as this one because I want the rest of the flavors to shine.
+- Spicy peppers: I like dishes that are not overly spicy, especially sauces like this one because I want the rest of the flavors to shine.
 Medium heat is good for me.
-But hey, be my guest if you're on the high heat area when it comes to spiciness.
+But hey, be my guest if you're in the high-heat area regarding spiciness.

 Roasting the vegetables

-This method is the best because it concentrates the flavor and adds a natural caramelized flavor that is amazing.
+This method is the best because it concentrates the flavor and adds an amazing natural caramelized flavor.

 How to skin almonds